What is corporate social responsibility?

 - 80% of companies with volunteer grant programs offer between $8-$15 per hour volunteered.

 Volunteer grants essentially help nonprofits meet their volunteering and fundraising goals at the same time.
+Like with matching gifts, nonprofits can use tools like 360MatchPro by Double the Donation to identify volunteers who may be eligible for these programs.

 Corporate Social Responsibility Examples